Archibald Napier, 2nd Lord Napier

 Archibald Napier, 2nd Lord Napier (c.
 1625–1660) was a Scottish peer and the grandson of John Napier of Merchiston.

 Biography

-Archibald Napier was a nephew of James Graham, 1st Marquess of Montrose and supported him in his Royalist endeavours.
-When Montrose left Scotland for Norway in 1646, Archibald Napier accompanied him.
+Archibald Napier was the son of the 1st Lord Napier.

+As a nephew of James Graham, 1st Marquess of Montrose, Napier supported him in his Royalist endeavours.
+When Montrose left Scotland for Norway in 1646, Napier accompanied him.
 When Montrose returned, Napier stayed in Germany and Belgium.

 When in 1650 he sought to return to his home in Scotland, he asked permission of King Charles to rejoin his uncle, and this was granted.
 However, before he could return, Montrose was captured, tried and executed.
 Lord Napier decided against returning to Scotland.

 Due to his unflagging Royalist support, he was excepted from Cromwell's Act of Grace on 12 April 1654 and his lands were confiscated by the Commonwealth.
-He died at Delfsham in Holland at the beginning of 1660, so did not live to see the Restoration.
+He died in the Netherlands at Delfsham (Delfshaven) in the County of Holland at the beginning of 1660, so did not live to see the Restoration.